If your cat poops ten times a day or does not poop, you have a valid reason to be overly worried.

-An average human being should have a bowel movement most three times a day, and so do cats.
+An average human should have a bowel movement almost three times a day, and so should cats.
 If your cat has not had a bowel movement for three consecutive days, it might be constipated.

 On wet food, your cat should poop more than three times a day because of the moisture contained in this type of food.

-There is no cause for alarm if your cat poops as many times because the moisture in this food helps to fasten digestion.
+There is no cause for alarm if your cat poops as many times because the moisture in this food helps fasten digestion.

-Yes, this kind of first-class food will come at a very high cost but let’s face it; it is an offset by reduced trips to the vet offices.
+Yes, this kind of first-class food will come at a higher cost but let’s face it; reduced trips to the vet offices.

 Why Is Wet Food Causing My Cat To Poop Often?

 Several other factors can make your cat poop more often.
-Besides that, most cats derive most of their water from the wet food or their prey.
+Besides that, most cats derive most of their water from wet food or their prey.

 1. Better Hydration

 As mentioned earlier, cats are not so fond of drinking water directly.
-This is because they derive most of the water from wet food they feed on or their prey.
+This is because they derive most of the water from the wet food they feed on or their prey.

 2. Promotes Lean Body Mass

 Wet food is known to be low in carbohydrates and high in protein.
-Feeding your cat this kind of food will not only alleviate healthy bowel movement but improves the cat’s muscle mass.
+Feeding your cat this kind of food will alleviate healthy bowel movements and improve the cat’s muscle mass.